staples-sparx/StaplesLabs.github.io/jobs/data_scientist.md

 * Work with developers to get the algorithms implemented and measuring the performance of the algorithms in real world

 ### Requirements
-* Bachelorâ€™s / Masterâ€™s degree in Computer Science or Phd
+* Bachelorâs / Masterâs degree in Computer Science or Phd
-* Minimum 3 years of experience with a mix of the following:
+* Minimum 1 years of experience with a mix of the following:
 * Predictive analytics/statistical modeling/data mining algorithms.
 Must have knowledge/experience in some/all of the following: Multivariate Regression, Logistic Regression, Support Vector Machines, Bagging, Boosting, Decision Trees, Lifetime analysis, common clustering algorithms, Optimization, Stochastic Processes.
 * Statistical analysis tools such as Scipy, R, SAS, Matlab and/or Weka.
 Data Mining